- Quiz: Your Baby's First Year!

 - Which drugs or supplements interact with zinc oxide?

-- Is zinc oxide safe to take during pregnancy or while breastfeeding?
+- Is zinc oxide safe to use during pregnancy or while breastfeeding?

 - What else should I know about zinc oxide?